serious-scaffold/ss-python/template/docs/advanced/partial-dev-env.md

 ## Lint check

-Install the project in editable mode with `lint` related dependencies, recommended for scenarios like lint CI/CD process.
+Install the project in editable mode with dependencies related to `lint`, recommended for scenarios like the lint CI/CD process.

 ```bash
 make dev-lint